 The landfarm will be constructed from gravel and sand with an impermeable membrane that limits the transmission of impacts from the landfarm to the surrounding area.
 The plan is for the landfarm to accept only soil contaminated with hydrocarbons in which the primary petroleum is fuel oil and/or diesel fuel and/or gasoline.

+The Atlas of Canada topographic map identifies two creeks between the site and the Hamlet of Baker Lake, and Baker Lake to the south.
+The closest creek is 1.8 km from the site, and Baker Lake is more than 1.5 km to the southeast.

 Principles and Objectives